Computing maximal palindromes in non-standard matching models: Introduction

-In this paper, we propose a new framework for formalizing generalized palindromes, which we call \emph{Substring Consistent Symmetric and Two-Transitive Relations} (\emph{SCSTTRs}) that include the complementary-matching model and \emph{Substring Consistent Equivalence Relations} (\emph{SCERs})~\cite{MatsuokaAIBT16}.
-We note that SCERs include the parameterized model~\cite{Baker96}, the order-preserving model~\cite{KimEFHIPPT14}, the Cartesian-tree model~\cite{ParkBALP20}, and the palindromic-structure model~\cite{IIT13}.
-As far as we are aware, the existing algorithms are designed only for computing standard maximal palindromes based on exact character matching, and it is not clear how they can be adapted for the aforementioned generalized palindromes.
-We first confirm that Gusfield's framework is easily extensible for generalized palindromes: if one has a suffix-tree like data structure that is built on a suitable encoding for a given matching criterion $\approx$ enhanced with the LCA data structure, then one can readily compute all maximal symmetric generalized palindromes in $O(n)$ time.
-Thus, the construction time for the suffix-tree like data structure dominates the total time complexity (see Table~\ref{tab:complexity}).
-On the other hand, extending Manacher's algorithm for generalized palindromes is much more involved, and the main contribution of this paper is to design Manacher-type algorithms which compute all maximal reverse palindromes in $O(n)$ time for \emph{all} types of generalized palindromes considered in this paper (see Table~\ref{tab:complexity}).
+In this paper, we propose a new framework for formalizing palindromes under the non-standard matching models, which we call \emph{Substring Consistent Symmetric and Two-Transitive Relations} (\emph{SCSTTRs}) that include the complementary-matching model and \emph{Substring Consistent Equivalence Relations} (\emph{SCERs})~\cite{MatsuokaAIBT16}.
+We note that SCERs include the Cartesian-tree model~\cite{ParkBALP20}, the parameterized model~\cite{Baker96}, the order-preserving model~\cite{KimEFHIPPT14}, and the palindromic-structure model~\cite{IIT13}.
+As far as we are aware, the existing algorithms are designed only for computing standard maximal palindromes based on exact character matching, and it is not clear how they can be adapted for the aforementioned palindromes under the non-standard matching models.
+Our first claim is that Gusfield's framework is easily extensible for palindromes under the non-standard matching models: if one has a suffix-tree-like data structure that is built on a suitable encoding for a given matching criterion $\approx$ enhanced with the LCA data structure, then one can readily compute all maximal symmetric palindromes under the non-standard matching models in $O(n)$ time (the details are shown in Section~\ref{sec:algo_symmetric}).
+Thus, the construction time for the suffix-tree-like data structure dominates the total time complexity (see Table~\ref{tab:complexity}).
+On the other hand, extending Manacher's algorithm for palindromes under the non-standard matching models is much more involved.
+The main contribution of this paper is to design Manacher-style algorithms that compute all maximal reverse palindromes in $O(n)$ time under \emph{all} the non-standard matching models considered in this paper (see Table~\ref{tab:complexity}).
+We remark that a straightforward implementation of the extension of Manacher's algorithm requires quadratic time.
+We then reduce the time complexity to (near) linear by exploiting and utilizing combinatorial properties of the non-standard matching models (in particular, the Cartesian-tree model, the parameterized model, and the palindromic-structure model require non-trivial elaborations).

+This paper is a full version of a preliminary version~\cite{FunakoshiMNIBT24}.
+This paper includes complete proofs of theorems and possible future work, which were omitted in the preliminary version.